 Even if you’ve had COVID-19 you should still get any COVID-19 vaccinations you’re eligible for.
 It’s recommended you wait 3 months after testing positive before getting any COVID-19 vaccination.

-Why you still need vaccinations
+Why you need to stay up to date with your vaccinations

 Why 3 months?